 Getting started for new members

 As a member of a Slack workspace, you'll be able to send messages and files to your teammates to get work done in Slack.
 Our What is Slack? article and Slack demo will help you learn everything you need to know.
-Once you’ve checked those out, read on to learn more about downloading the Slack apps, joining a workspace, and setting up your profile.
+Once you’ve had a look at those, read on to learn more about downloading the Slack apps, joining a workspace and setting up your profile.

 Download Slack's desktop and mobile apps